gtalarico/pyairtable/docs/source/metadata.rst

 To modify a table or field, you can modify its schema object directly and call ``save()``, as shown below.
 You can only change names and descriptions;
-the Airtable API does not permit changing a field's type or other options.
+the Airtable API does not permit changing any other options.

 .. code-block:: python